gloveboxes/AltairEverywhere/docs/docs/en/60-programming/01-Vibe-Coding.md

 ## Example Prompts for Vibe-Coding

-- "Generate a simple program in assembly language for the Altair 8800 that blinks an LED."
 - "Write a BASIC program for the Altair 8800 that calculates the factorial of a number."
 - "Explain how to set up I/O ports on the Altair 8800."